Vultraz/Shadows_of_Deception/readme.md

 Requirements:
  * *The Batttle For Wesnoth* 1.12 and later versions or 1.11.11 and later versions of the 1.11 series.
- * *8680’s Lua Pack*, a resource pack containing several functions made used of by SoD.
+ * *8680’s Lua Pack*, a resource pack containing several functions made use of by SoD.
 Refer to the *Installing lp8* section below for instructions on installing the pack.
  * *SoD Music* (optional), a music pack containing additional music played in